gxwangupc/FAAL/README.md

 # Code for the RemoteSensing2020 manuscript 'Hyperspectral Image Classification with Feature-Oriented Adversarial Active Learning'.
 ---------------------------------------------
-* Here I provide Tensorflow implementations for FAAL.
+* Here I provide the Tensorflow implementation for FAAL.

 ## * Environment & Main Dependencies